The un-attributed images on this page are taken from the American Naval History and Heritage Command. Translations into German by Google Translator.

 Most of the crews of the merchant ships had prudently left their vessels on the Friday, and survived the storm.
 On the Lily, two men were lost when she was run down by USS Nipsic on the Saturday.
 If there are any visitors to this site who have more information they would like to share, please contact me and let me know.

 This man was a trader with McArthur & Co. and perished when the Lily was run down by USS Nipsic during the storm.
 He was a Maori half-caste from Alexandra, Waikato, New Zealand, born 1858 to Robert Pumi Ormsby and Rangihuihia (Pianika)(Mary) Ormsby (born Te Raaku) and had 13 siblings.
 He had lived on the island of Tutuila for some 5 years.
 It seems he had married into a Samoan family possibly named Aumavae and owned land on the island.
 His family have created a web-page to him, which contains a lot more interesting data and a better photograph, click on his image to load it.
+As of 2018, the link is unfortunately broken.
 Unfortunately, the web-site gives no way for me to ask the family's permission to use his image; if they object, they should contact me and I'll remove it immediately.